alice-financial/spex/README.md

 Branch | Description
 -------|------------
 base_ruby_environment | A basic dev box for ruby development.
 No Rails dependencies.
-The box has postgres and sqlite installed
+The box has postgres and sqlite installed base_rails_app | A _really_ basic rails app, like freshly laid, but using postgresql and running inside our guest virtual machine

 ## Before you begin
 1. Install [Vagrant] (http://www.vagrantup.com/downloads.html)